top of page

 - Mix San Francisco 2024

-- Tokyo Game Show 2024, Sense of Wonder grand prix award winners!
+- Tokyo Game Show's 2024 Sense of Wonder where we were the Grand Prix award winners!

 I went to the Dreamhack, Mix and Tokyo Game Show showcases myself and the best thing about these shows is seeing players actually play our game, laugh out loud with their friends/family and seeing people come back to play a second or third time because of how much they enjoyed it!
 Those experiences are what keep me motivated and remind me why I love making games.